Syed-Dev-archbtw/GenericAdventureGame/README.md

 is a basic comand line game.
-To make it not completely barebones i added a feature where it opens an image file and shows it on the screen!
+To make it not completely barebones i added a feature where it opens an image file and shows it on the screen! (for certain events only)

 Instalation: